Photo by: Julia Murphy

 Students can and will get their work done during class if you keep them on task and make it clear when things must be done.
 Staying late, working weekends and not getting the book done until late in the summer will wear you out and burn you out.

-According to April Fiesler, yearbook adviser and business teacher at Branson High School in Branson, Mo., this could cause all kinds of problems.
+According to April Fiesler, yearbook adviser and business teacher at Branson High School in Branson, Missouri, if the adviser isn’t the last person to review proofs it could cause all kinds of problems.

-“Always, always be the last person to touch the pages before they leave your presence.
-I always run Good to Go and burn the files to the CD myself,” she said.
-“By doing this I know exactly what is on the pages and I never have to worry about students adding, deleting or changing things on the page.
+“Always, always be the last person to touch the pages before they leave your presence,” she said.
+“By doing this, I know exactly what is on the pages and I never have to worry about students adding, deleting or changing things on the page.
 It saves everyone from a potential problem or lawsuit.”

 In a perfect world, yearbook teachers would be the most highly trained educators on staff.
 Until that happens, though, yearbook teachers, both new and veteran, just need to learn about the pitfalls that may occur so they can be prepared.